Sign the letter below to show your support!

 PETITION FOR ACCESSIBLE, SECURE CURRENCY WITH NEW PORTRAITS

 We the undersigned want to have our new currency designs including new portraits as announced in 2016, meaningful access to our currency for the Blind and Visually Impaired, and high quality, counterfeit resistant currency by 12/31/24.
 The Treasury’s 20+ year delay in providing accessibility for the Blind is unacceptable.
-We must redesign currency including the portraits of our chosen heroes like Tubman, complete removal of Jackson, and the suffragists (ten would be better than the 5 and include suffragette, Frederick Douglass).
+We must redesign US currency now.
+The new currency should include the portraits of Tubman and other suffragists, including at least 10 and not just the 5 previously selected, as well as Frederick Douglass, and the complete removal of Andrew Jackson.
 We need this done in this administration.
 We cannot wait until 2026 and beyond for updated banknotes.
 We have the capability, we must awaken the will.